Isuzu Piazza

 The Isuzu Piazza is a small, sporty 3-door liftback coupé which was manufactured by Isuzu from 1981 until 1992 in two generations.
 The Isuzu Piazza was marketed as the Isuzu Impulse in North America and as the Holden Piazza in Australia.

 The first generation Piazza was a rear-wheel drive car, and in the United Kingdom it was the first widely available Isuzu passenger car.
 The second generation was available as front-wheel drive or all-wheel drive.
 It was the basis for the lower-priced Gemini Coupé, known as the Geo Storm in the US market.

 As of 2010, the number of registered Impulses in North America totaled only 2,300, making Impulses very rare.
-The car was produced in very low numbers, totaling slightly over 13,000 units, with that number including the production of the Isuzu Stylus.

 First generation (JR120/130; 1980)

 In 1978, Isuzu commissioned Giorgetto Giugiaro to design a new sporty car to replace the 117 Coupe (also a Giugiaro design).
 They delivered several T Series Chevettes (developed in 1973 in South America) to the Italdesign studio in Italy and allowed Giugiaro free rein over the design.
 The result of this effort was the wedge-shaped three-door hatchback called the Asso di Fiori ("Ace of Clubs") prototype and show car.
 It was shown at the 1979 Tokyo Motor Show to rave reviews.
 Giugiaro referred to the design as his fifth "Copernican revolution", integrating the design innovations of many different previous designs into one, mass producible, vehicle.
 Within 48 hours of its unveiling at the Tokyo Motor Show, Isuzu fast tracked the vehicle into production with minimal changes to the design.
-Items that remained were the single blade front windshield wiper, and an integrated steering wheel adjustment that also moved the instrument cluster, with wiper controls and exterior lighting controls installed just behind the steering wheel on either side, a feature that later appeared on the Ford Probe.
+Items that remained included the single blade front windshield wiper, and an integrated steering wheel adjustment that also moved the instrument cluster, with wiper controls and exterior lighting controls installed just behind the steering wheel on either side, a feature that later appeared on the Ford Probe.

 The first Piazza rolled off the production line in September 1980 in Fujisawa, Japan, available with either 120 PS, 120 lbft 2.0 L SOHC inline-four MPFI engine, a carryover from the Isuzu 117 Coupé, or a 135 PS, 123 lbft 2.0 L DOHC MPFI I4 engine.
 Five-speed manual and 4-speed automatic transmissions were available, and all models were rear-wheel drive.
 In April 1984, a 180 PS, 185 lbft turbocharged SOHC I4 engine was introduced, and the DOHC naturally aspirated engine was phased out in years that followed.
 Piazzas were available in a multitude of trim levels including Bella, XN, XJ, XE, XG, Nero, and others.
 There were three different suspension tuning levels, standard, Irmscher, and Lotus.
 Production continued through 1990.